pypy/pypy/rpython/jit/metainterp/ruleopt/README.md

 Every rewrite rule should have at least one unit test where it triggers.
-To ensure this, the tests in file `test_optimizeintbound.py` have an assert at the end of a test run, that every rule fired at least once.
+To ensure this, the tests in file `test_optimizeintbound.py` have an assert at the end of a test run, that every rule fired at least once (this check can somethings trigger as a false positive, for example when running individual tests with `-k`).

 ## Printing rule statistics